influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/tools/grafana.md

 ---
 title: Use Grafana to query and visualize data
-seotitle: Use Grafana to query and visualize data stored in InfluxDB Cloud (IOx)
+seotitle: Use Grafana to query and visualize data stored in InfluxDB Cloud Serverless
 list_title: Use Grafana
 description: >
-  Install and run [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket powered by InfluxDB IOx.
+  Install and run [Grafana](https://grafana.com/) to query and visualize data stored in InfluxDB Cloud Serverless.
 weight: 101
 menu:
   influxdb_cloud_serverless: